Top 10 Rated Microwaves 2014

 This may be one of the smaller countertop microwaves on the list, but GE has provided plenty of durability and power with this one.
 It’s a small and boxy model, but 1,100 watts…read more

-Available for $139 at Sears, the Kenmore 6633 is a popular choice for a mid-size countertop microwave.
-With 1.2 cu. ft. of space, it has an adequate cavity for holding dishes.
-A bold black finish makes…read more
+Available for $139.99, the Panasonic NN-SN661S is a popular choice for a mid-size countertop microwave.
+With 1.2 cubic feet of space, it has an adequate cavity for holding dishes for one to two people.
+Brushed stainless steel…read more

 Colors: Black, White, Stainless Steel